 An extension base is the base inbound dialing number to which a call is routed before it is routed to a specific extension.
 For example, a user might have an extension base (direct dial number) of +19196769805, and an extension of 9805.

-In Engage, an external participant is an external party to a live or recorded interaction, and is normally the caller or customer.
+An external participant is an external party to a live or recorded interaction, and is normally the caller or customer.

 failure routing plan